samuelsjoen/WordleAlgorithm/README.md

 <img align="right" src="images/Random_manic.png" width="300"/>

 Now that we have a functional game we want to implement an AI to play the game for us.
-We already have an AI ready to use.
-To use it we must switch out the controller class in `WordleMain.java`.
-Comment out `WordleHumanController` and add `WordleAIController`.

-Currently we have one AI: [RandomStrategy](src/main/java/no/uib/inf102/wordle/controller/AI/RandomStrategy.java).
+We already have an one AI: [RandomStrategy](./src/main/java/no/uib/inf102/wordle/controller/AI/RandomStrategy.java).
 To use it we must switch out the controller class in `WordleMain.java`.
 Comment out `WordleHumanController` and add `WordleAIController`.

 ```java
 public static void main(String[] args) {